HackTheSouth/TrashAndGoApp/README.md

 * It also awarded users for putting litter in bins through a point system, which they could also exchange for store/restaurant vouchers.

 The front-end was developed by Josh (josh-hook), Leo (L-Gamble), Akhilesh (as14g18) and Ben (bt1g18).

+Update, the app won second place in HackTheSouth